ChiomaScripts/My-Portfolio/Emotion Annotation of Customer Reviews/README.md

 - MS Excel for manual annotation

 ## Outcome
-- Created an annotated dataset of 20k reviews.
+- Created an annotated dataset of over 20k reviews.
 - Delivered actionable insights for improving customer satisfaction.

-## Files
-- `/data`: Contains the dataset (if shareable).
-- `/notebooks`: Contains the code used for analysis and modeling.

 ## Visualizations
 ![Sample Chart](path/to/your/chart.png)